mrtaka/FTEC5520_ElectionSystem/README.md

 CONTRACT_ADDRESS = "0xXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"
 ```

-11. Also remember copy the contract address and copy it in the ./src/Constant/constant.js file.
+11. Also remember copy the contract address and paste it in the ./src/Constant/constant.js file.
 ```
 const contractAddress = "0xXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX";
 ```